cryptmount - a utility for accessing encrypted filesystems

 now deprecated, cryptoloop methods.

-This offers the following advantages:
+it offers the following options:

 - transparent support for filesystems stored on either